3D-mockups/harvester/README.md

 1. **Network management:** Supports using a virtual IP (VIP) and multiple Network Interface Cards (NICs).
 If your VMs need to connect to the external network, create a VLAN or untagged network.
 1. **Integration with [Rancher](https://ranchermanager.docs.rancher.com/integrations-in-rancher/harvester):** Access Harvester directly within Rancher through Rancher’s Virtualization Management page and manage your VM workloads alongside your Kubernetes clusters.

-The following diagram outlines a high-level architecture of Harvester:
+The following diagram outlines the high-level architecture of Harvester:

 ![architecture.svg](./docs/assets/architecture.svg)